+We have additional adult support where required to support pupils during unstructured times of the day and offer alternative options such as colouring club and quiet spaces to eat at lunchtime.
 How will you support my child's overall well-being?
 We have adopted the Thrive approach at Our Lady's, which we use to assess, develop and review children's emotional well-being.
 All classes are assessed termly and action plans are set for groups of children to work on areas of difficulty.
 We have 5 trained Thrive practitioners.

-Support for improving emotional and social development

-Sometimes a child has greater difficulty socially and emotionally, so we offer them a tailor-made Thrive programme to help meet their needs.
+Support for improving emotional and social development Sometimes a child has greater difficulty socially and emotionally, so we offer them a tailor-made Thrive programme to help meet their needs.
 This may include small group work with a Teaching Assistant or one-to-one sessions.
 We also offer group interventions using 'Zones of Regulation' and 'SEAL' resources to develop children's 'social and emotional aspects of learning'.
 We also provide Nurture sessions, 'soft starts' and adapted timetables to support children who find morning transitions difficult.
 We have a Place 2 Be school counsellor who works two days a week who offers drop in sessions at lunchtime as well as providing targeted 1:1 counselling.
 We have 2 rooms for our Thrive and Social Emotional skills work.

-Our Lady's uses a relational approach to behaviour and develop relational plans and co-regulation plans for children who are at risk of exclusion.
-We work with the local authority Inclusion team and other outside agencies such as the Social Emotional Mental Health team, to provide packages of support and ensure that children have a positive time in school and avoid exclusions.
+Our Lady's uses a relational approach to behaviour and creates relational plans and co-regulation plans for children who are at risk of exclusion.
+We work with the local authority Inclusion team and other outside agencies such as the Social Emotional Mental Health team, to provide packages of support and ensure that children have a positive time in school.

-The senior leadership team meet with families where there are concerns over attendance.
-This provides an opportunity to discuss barriers to attendance and develop an action plan including any support required to improve attendance.
-Further information can be found in the Attendance Policy.